-7:6.7 A driveway may not serve more than four dwelling units.
-Special exceptions may be applied for with the Zoning Board of Adjustment which may, with the recommendation of the Road Agent and Selectmen, approve such an exception in the case of apartments or condominiums, or other situations where it can be demonstrated that such an exception represents a superior solution.
+7:6 dri 5.7 In a multi-lot developme veway entrance(s) to the re ent, or in cases where oad may be required e multiple dwellings o in order to minimize t ccupy a single lot, co the number of curb c mmon uts.

-7:7 Special exceptions to the above specifications may be approved by the Planning Board (if a new subdivision) or by the Zoning Board of Adjustment (if an existing lot):

-7:7.1 if the resulting driveway would promote proper drainage, be better suited to the topography and location, and permit a safe and controlled access to and from the road, in all seasons of the year, under projected local road and traffic conditions, OR

-7:7.2 if strict compliance would preclude access to a pre-existing lot of record.

-7:7.3 In determining if the above criteria for a special exception exists, the appropriate board may require an on-site inspection and recommendation by the Nelson Road Agent and/or other qualified experts.
-Based on their findings, the appropriate board may require, as a condition of approval, that the landowner comply with such terms and conditions as may be necessary to protect public safety and preserve abutting property.

-7:7.4 The terms and conditions of all special exceptions granted under this Ordinance shall be described fully on the final plat prior to subdivision approval (for new subdivisions), and on all permits.

-7:7.5 Landowners failing to comply with this Ordinance, or with the conditions specified on any subdivision plat or permit issued hereunder, shall be liable for all costs incurred by the Town of Nelson to correct the non-conformance and restore the road and right-of-way to their pre-existing condition.
+- 7:7 Special exceptions to the above specifications may be approved by the Planning Board (if a new subdivision) or by the Zoning Board of Adjustment (if an existing lot): - 7:7.1 if the resulting driveway would promote proper drainage, be better suited to the topography and location, and permit a safe and controlled access to and from the road, in all seasons of the year, under projected local road and traffic conditions, OR - 7:7.2 if strict compliance would preclude access to a pre-existing lot of record. - 7:7.3 In determining if the above criteria for a special exception exists, the appropriate board may require an on-site inspection and recommendation by the Nelson Road Agent and/or other qualified experts.
+Based on their findings, the appropriate board may require, as a condition of approval, that the landowner comply with such terms and conditions as may be necessary to protect public safety and preserve abutting property. - 7:7.4 The terms and conditions of all special exceptions granted under this Ordinance shall be described fully on the final plat prior to subdivision approval (for new subdivisions), and on all permits. - 7:7.5 Landowners failing to comply with this Ordinance, or with the conditions specified on any subdivision plat or permit issued hereunder, shall be liable for all costs incurred by the Town of Nelson to correct the non-conformance and restore the road and right-of-way to their pre-existing condition.